ivanrichmond/hello/README.md

 2. Make user list under /admin/users
 3. Pretty everything up into a real app, not the ugly one we'll have at this point.

     i.
-A Create Account button should on home page should take you to New User.
+A Create Account button should on home page should take you to New User. **DONE**

     ii.
 Login should be at the top of the home page. **DONE**

     iii.
 Everything should just be prettied up.
 I should design this.

-5. Add login / auth

-    i. /login is not a child route of /.
-Should it be?

 ### Routing

 Routing should allow for several things: